...

 Experimentation necessitates waste

-If you 3D print a mold by yourself, it is normal to waste some plastic materials before you get one that works for you.
+If you 3D print molds by yourself, it is normal to waste some plastic materials before you get one that works for you.
 While 3D printing allows you to adjust the design easily, sometimes, you might not notice some defects until the end leading to more waste.
 Note: it is possible to recycle the waste.

 Considerations Before You Choose 3D-Printed Injection Molds